DAR Logo

 In the field of educational activities, the chapter became interested in contributing to schools and colleges.
 Annual contributions are made to the three DAR schools, which are dedicated to the education of children from Appalachia: Kate Duncan Smith DAR School, Grant, Alabama; Tamassee DAR School in Tamassee, South Carolina; and The Crossnore School, in Crossnore, North Carolina.
 Additionally, contributions are made to Berry College in Mount Berry, Georgia; and to two Native American schools: Bacone College in Muskigee, Oklahoma; and Chemawa Indian School in Salem, Oregon.

-Grinnell Chapter NSDAR and Montezuma Chapter NSDAR merged in 2007 and retained the name Grinnell Chapter NSDAR.
-Islam Randolph Chapter NSDAR disbanded and those members joined the Grinnell Chapter NSDAR.
+Grinnell Chapter, NSDAR, and Montezuma Chapter, NSDAR, merged in 2007 and retained the name Grinnell Chapter, NSDAR.
+Islam Randolph Chapter, NSDAR, disbanded and those members joined the Grinnell Chapter, NSDAR.

 The content contained herein does not necessarily represent the position of the NSDAR.